Skip to main content

 Transformation logic:

-• Pull Requests: The latest occurrence of all closed_at fields inherited from issues that are resolved by the pull request.
+• Pull Requests: The latest occurrence of all closed_at fields inherited from resolved issues.
 The null values are ignored.
 A null value is returned only if all closed_at values are null.
-Resolved issues are issues that are referenced by a pull request via auto-closing keywords.
+Resolved issues are issues that are referenced by a resolving pull request.

 • Issues: Not applicable.
 This field will always be null.